5 Signs Your Loved One May Need Wellness Check-Ins

 What Should You Do Next?

 If you recognized one or more of these signs, it doesn't necessarily mean your loved one needs medical care.
-Many people in this situation simply need consistent, structured observation — someone checking in regularly to make sure things are okay and to keep the family informed.
+Many people in this situation simply need consistent, structured observation.

 - Have been recently discharged from the hospital